1. Key Characteristics of Labrador Retrievers

 5. How to Adopt a Labrador Retriever

 There are many Labs in shelters or rescues across the country in need of good homes.
-Try using our free online dog adoption search now to check if your local shelter or rescue to see if yours is waiting for you there.
+Try using our free online dog adoption search now to check if your local shelter or rescue has a Labrador Retriever who’s waiting for you.

-If you’re contacting a breeder, please do lots of research and make sure you’re not doing business with puppy mills.
+If you contact a breeder, please do lots of research and make sure you’re not doing business with puppy mills.